January 2019 Newsletter

 Jo and the Hope for the Future Team

 #JoyfulJan - A review.

-January is typically considered a dreary month, however with your amazing help we have turned that around.
-Sharing your aspirations, your hopes and what you are grateful for, has truly filled January 2019 with joy, happiness and hope.
+January can considered a dreary month, but with your amazing help we have turned that around.
+Sharing your aspirations, your hopes and what you are grateful for has truly filled January 2019 with joy, happiness and hope.
 Thank you to all of you.
 Entering this year with a positive perspective can make a big difference, and here at HFTF a big difference is what we aim to achieve.
 Together lets keep spreading positivity and hope for the future.

 If you missed out on the wonderful contributions, click through to view a few highlights: